Gitcpp10ALT/NotSSH/README.md

 # Bugs
 1. There is a bug that where the whole output may not load correctly.
 To fix this, press enter until you see the Shell ~ [User Dir]

+# Server Listener without window
+If you want to setup the seperate server listener to run without the window, do Start-Process -FilePath "C:\Path\To\YourProgram.exe" -WindowStyle Hidden in powershell.